mmiesch/solar-cycle-update/README.md

 The default operational configuration is `quartiles_panel2_d9.nc`.
 Other configurations for validation can be specified by changing the `ftype` and `deltak` parameters in the [cycle_quartiles](preprocessing/cycle_quartiles.py) script.

+## Validation

+The first step in the validation process is to compute residuals (quartiles) for different fit types and dual lead times as described in the [Preprocessing](#instructions-for-preprocessing) section.
+These are stored in the `validation/residuals` data directory.